Southwest Airlines Co. (LUV) Shares Up Despite Recent Market Volatility

 - +16.46 for the gross margin

 The net margin for Southwest Airlines Co. stands at +2.26.
+The total capital return value is set at 0.86, while invested capital returns managed to touch 2.58.
 Equity return is now at value 5.00, with 1.50 for asset returns.

+Based on Southwest Airlines Co.
+(LUV), the company’s capital structure generated 88.25 points at debt to equity in total, while total debt to capital is 46.88.
+Total debt to assets is 25.24, with long-term debt to equity ratio resting at 85.75.
+Finally, the long-term debt to capital ratio is 45.55.

 Conclusion

 In conclusion, Southwest Airlines Co.
-(LUV) has had a bad performance lately.
-Opinion on the stock among analysts is mixed, with some giving it a “buy” rating and others a “hold”.
+(LUV) has seen bad performance in recent times.
+Analysts have a mixed opinion on the stock, with some rating it as a “buy” and others rating it as a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.